evert-mouw/search/README.md

 ## shortcomings

 The ranked sorting might be a bit slow; maybe I should create a small program in C for that in the future.
 A stand-alone version is provided as `SortOnKeyWordsRanked.sh`; it should be improved.
+But when you are using fzf (which is highly recommended) that task is being done by fzf instead, resulting in a much faster ranked sort.

 ## usage